Integrate across the Three Lines Model (Part 2): Transform AWS Config conformance packs into AWS Audit Manager assessments

 - The out-of-box integration of AWS Config and AWS Audit Manager sends findings from AWS Config to AWS Audit Manager.

 - The solution creates custom control sets in AWS Audit Manager that correspond to the controls for the compliance framework in the AWS Config conformance pack.
 The controls are read as a data stream from Amazon Simple Storage Service (Amazon S3) based on the control mapping file that was uploaded there.
 The controls in AWS Audit Manager are sourced from the mapped AWS Config Managed rules as per the conformance pack.
-The solution then builds custom control sets that are 1:1 mapped to the control IDs for the compliance standard (in this example, NERC-CIP).
+The solution then builds custom control sets that are 1:1 mapped to the control IDs for the compliance standard (in this example, NERC-CIP-BCSI).
 This is how you can provide audit-ready assurance based on conformance pack rules.

 - The solution creates a custom AWS Audit Manager framework that contains the custom control set from step 2.
 The AWS Audit Manager framework ID is stored in the AWS Systems Manager Parameter Store.